Diogoacg/Pokemon-finder/README.md

 ### Getting Started

-You can access

-To run this app locally, follow these steps:
+You can access by `https://pokemonfinderchallenge.netlify.app/` or run it locally following this steps:

 1. **Clone the Repository**: Clone this repository to your local machine.